Orlando Arcia Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 10.4 K/9, the third-best in MLB.
+- The 10 strikeouts per nine innings compiled by the Reds pitching staff ranks fifth in MLB.

-- The Reds have a 4.55 team ERA that ranks 16th among all MLB pitching staffs.
+- The Reds' 4.86 team ERA ranks 19th among all league pitching staffs.

-- The Reds surrender the sixth-fewest home runs in baseball (seven total, 0.8 per game).
+- Reds pitchers combine to surrender nine home runs (0.9 per game), the sixth-fewest in baseball.

-- The Reds will look to Cessa (0-0) in his second start of the season.
+- Greene (0-0) gets the start for the Reds, his third of the season.

-- His most recent appearance was in relief on Monday when the righty tossed 2/3 innings against the Atlanta Braves while allowing hits.
+- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Atlanta Braves while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.